• Skip to primary navigation

 How to make monster cookies - step by step

 It’s a good moment when you pull them out of the oven, but the hardest part?
-Is waiting for the cookies to chill!
+Is waiting for the cookies to cool!

 These monster cookies spread as they bake, so I like to use my cookie scoop to create cookie dough balls that are even in size, and spread them apart on a cookie sheet.